 Crowds & Costs

-May makes up Chile's autumn shoulder season without the threat of Easter crowds (like April).
-That makes this a great time to take advantage of consistent off-season pricing before the winter ski season picks up steam.
-In other words, both hotel rates and crowds are at some of their lowest numbers of the year.
+May is Chile's fall shoulder season without the threat of Easter crowds (like April).
+This makes it a great time to take advantage of consistent off-season pricing before the winter ski season picks up steam.
+In other words, both hotel rates and crowds are at some of their lowest levels of the year.

 Where to Go

-Squeezed between the Pacific Ocean and Andes Mountains, and stretching over 2600 miles from the Atacama Desert to the glaciers of Patagonia, you should enjoy as much of Chile as you have time for.
-Most international visitors will arrive in Santiago, their entry point for further explorations including mountains, glaciers, deserts and a rugged coastline.
-Big on the list is usually Torres del Paine National Park, which offers some of the world’s most beautiful natural sculptures rising from the vast Patagonian landscape with guanocos, pumas, condors, as well as stunning fjords that extend to Chile’s southern border.
+Squeezed between the Pacific Ocean and the Andes Mountains, and stretching over 2,600 miles (4,184 km) from the Atacama Desert to the glaciers of Patagonia, you should enjoy as much of Chile as you have time for.
+Most international visitors will arrive in Santiago, their entry point for farther explorations, including mountains, glaciers, deserts, and a rugged coastline.
+Big on the list is usually Torres del Paine National Park, which offers some of the world's most beautiful natural sculptures rising from the vast Patagonian landscape with guanacos, pumas, condors, as well as stunning fjords that extend to Chile's southern border.
 This is a good time to explore the region before winter arrives.

-Santiago and Valparaiso are worth experiencing for urban culture.
-There's also plenty of places to unwind and relax in the Atacama Desert, Elqui Valley, and the scenic wine valleys like Aconcagua, Maipo, and Casablanca, which offer perfect day-trips for touring vineyards.
+Santiago and Valparaíso are worth experiencing for their urban culture.
+There are also plenty of places to unwind and relax in the Atacama Desert, Elqui Valley, and scenic wine valleys like Aconcagua, Maipo, and Casablanca, which offer perfect day trips for touring vineyards.

 Chat with a local specialist who can help organize your trip.